chschock/smartclust/Readme.md

 ## Remarks

+### Performance
 The scipy linear program solver is too slow for problems of size 100 already (1 sec), so we use an external one through the pulp package.

+### Sample data
+The notebook does nearest neighbour search on vectorizations of wikipedia articles.
+Those vectorizations are derived from word embeddings.
+The data is included as such, because it would take some effort to create random data with realistic properties.
+The data is not easily separable due to its similarity, as it comes from a similarity search.

+### when you don't need this
+If you have clearly separable data, which you see by long vertical branches in your dendrogram, like half it's total height, then you probably don't need a smart method to determine flat clusters.